The Monk Nobody Asked For

 Step of the Wind

-Starting at 1st level, while you are not wearing armor or wielding a shield, you can take the Disengage or Dash action as a Bonus Action on each of your turns.
+While you are not wearing armor or wielding a shield, you can take the Disengage or Dash action as a Bonus Action.

 Purity